-ClearBridge has an affiliate, Franklin Distributors, LLC (f/k/a Legg Mason Investor Services, LLC) ("FDL"), which is registered as a limited purpose broker-dealer.
-Its primary purpose is to act as the principal underwriter of several fund families sponsored by Legg Mason, Franklin Resources and their affiliates and to market retail separate account products to the financial institutions that sponsor wrap programs.
-In order to enable its portfolio managers and sales team to assist FDL in marketing such ClearBridge products, sales team members and many portfolio managers are registered representatives.
+ClearBridge has an affiliate, Franklin Distributors, LLC ("FD"), which is registered as a limited purpose broker-dealer.
+Its primary purpose is to act as the principal underwriter of several fund families sponsored by Franklin Resources, Inc. and its affiliates and to market retail separate account products to the financial institutions that sponsor SMA Programs.
+In order to enable its portfolio managers and sales team to assist FD in marketing such ClearBridge products, sales team members and many portfolio managers are registered representatives.
 ClearBridge's sales team and its portfolio managers do not receive any compensation based on the sale of any ClearBridge products nor do they receive commissions on client transactions.

-In addition to acting as principal underwriter of the U.S. registered investment companies for which ClearBridge serves as adviser or subadviser, FDL also serves as placement agent for certain unregistered funds which ClearBridge manages.
-FDL does not collect a fee for such services and ClearBridge employees do not receive transaction-based compensation for the sale of interests in these funds.
+In addition to acting as principal underwriter of the U.S. registered investment companies for which ClearBridge serves as adviser or subadviser, FD also serves as placement agent for certain unregistered funds which ClearBridge manages.
+FD does not collect a fee for such services and ClearBridge employees do not receive transaction-based compensation for the sale of interests in these funds.